NodeMixaholic/why-roblox-is-evil/README.md

 ROBLOX has been the subject of much criticism for it's exploitative and shady practices, poor quality software, and toxic community.

 ## In addition...
 ROBLOX keeps, purposefully or not, breaking compatibility with Linux.
 Once in 2012, and once in early August 2021.
-These last one don't seem coincidental, because they are so close together and they are similar crashes.
+The two crashes don't seem coincidental, because they are so close together of when people found a way to run ROBLOX on Linux, and they are similar crashes.
 In fact, it seems like its on purpose because of this.